thephpleague/oauth2-server/README.md

 ## Requirements

-The following versions of PHP are supported:
+The latest version of this package supports the following versions of PHP:

-* PHP 7.2
 * PHP 7.3
 * PHP 7.4
+* PHP 8.0

 The `openssl` and `json` extensions are also required.